wp-plugins/email-post-changes/readme.txt

 === Email Post Changes ===
-Contributors: mdawaffe, automattic
+Contributors: mdawaffe, automattic, viper007bond, nickmomrik
 Tags: email, diff, post, page, change
 Requires at least: 2.9
-Tested up to: 2.9.1
+Tested up to: 3.0
-Stable tag: 0.5
+Stable tag: 0.6

 Emails you Whenever a change to a post or page is made.